 I don’t know about you, but when I go shopping hungry, I pack my trolley with food that I wouldn’t usually buy.
-It’s like I’m sending a message to my subconscious mind telling it that the food in my trolley will compensate for my hungry belly.
-You may ask, ‘So what’s that go to do with being hungry for a man?’
+It’s like I’m sending a message to my subconscious mind telling it that the food in my trolley will compensate for my hunger.
+You’re probably thinking, ‘So what’s that go to do with being hungry for a man?’

 Hunger pangs for a man

-Well!
-Loneliness can create a deep hunger for a man.
-A few years ago I didn’t know how to deal with loneliness or even how to enjoy my company.
+Well… Loneliness can create a deep hunger for a man.
+Many years ago I didn’t know how to deal with loneliness or even how to enjoy my company.
 I hated being alone.
-I would get ratty and depressed if I didn’t have a man in my life.
+I would get miserable and depressed if I didn’t have a man in my life.